-Multiresolution is the only modifier that cannot be repositioned in the stack after any modifier that will change geometry or other object data (i.e. all Generate, some Modify and some Simulate modifiers cannot come before the Multiresolution one).
+Multiresolution is the only modifier that cannot be repositioned in the stack after any modifier that will change geometry or other object data (i.e. all Generate, some Modify and some Simulate modifiers cannot come before the Multiresolution).

-Set the level of subdivisions to use in Sculpt Mode.
+Set the level of subdivisions to show in the viewport.

-Set the level of subdivisions to show in Object Mode.
+Set the level of subdivisions to use specifically in Sculpt Mode.